SaschaSchwarzK/tacacs_server/docs/CONFIGURATION.md

 ## API Token Protection

-To protect the HTTP API from unauthenticated access, set an API token via environment variable.
-When set, all `/api/*` endpoints require a matching token.
-You can also force tokens for all `/api/*` requests without pinning a specific value.
+By default the REST API under `/api/*` is disabled unless an API token is configured.
+To enable and protect the API, set an API token via environment variable:

-- Environment variable: `API_TOKEN="<your-strong-token>"`
+- `API_TOKEN="<your-strong-token>"`

-- Accepted headers on requests:
+Accepted headers on requests:
 - `X-API-Token: <your-strong-token>`
 - or `Authorization: Bearer <your-strong-token>`

-- Require tokens for all `/api/*` requests:
-  - `API_TOKEN_REQUIRED=true`
-  - If `API_TOKEN` is not set, any non-empty token is accepted; set both to require an exact match.

 Notes:
 - Admin endpoints under `/api/admin/*` also require an authenticated admin session.
-If admin auth is not configured, they respond with `401` by default.
+The admin UI calls these with the session cookie; direct calls must also include the API token header.
 - Configure admin credentials in `[admin]` (username, password_hash) and log in via the admin UI.

 ## Environment Variables